Get details on what to expect and how to prepare for Virtual DO Day 2021.

 Virtual DO Day 2021 will take place on Sunday, March 7 and Monday, March 8.
 Mandatory advocacy training, health policy briefings and CME sessions will take place on Sunday, March 7.
 Registrants will meet with their members of Congress throughout the day on Monday, March 8.
 Congressional schedules will not be available until a few days before the event, and may change day-of, so participants should plan to be available all day on Monday, March 8.

 Because of ongoing concerns relating to COVID-19, DO Day will be virtual in 2021 with no travel needed for anyone to participate in the event.
 More importantly, DO Day now has a greater focus on health policy education, leadership development, and advocacy training.
 The event will include learning tracks for physicians, affiliate leaders, and students.
-Our goal starting with DO Day 2021 is to partner with our Page 5 affiliates – state, specialty and students associations, to develop physician and student leaders to help cultivate a culture of advocacy for the whole of the osteopathic profession, with an emphasis on strengthening participants’ understanding of health policy and advocacy skills that will support the development and strengthen relationships with lawmakers.
+Our goal starting with DO Day 2021 is to partner with our affiliates – state, specialty and student associations, to develop physician and student leaders to help cultivate a culture of advocacy for the whole of the osteopathic profession, with an emphasis on strengthening participants’ understanding of health policy and advocacy skills that will support the development and strengthen relationships with lawmakers.

 Over the past decade, DO Day grew into a large event that relied heavily on student participation.
 DO Day is now being structured to improve our efficacy on Capitol Hill; it will also have dedicated learning tracks students, physicians and affiliates.
 Registration for both physicians and students will be capped per state.